dustlang/cargo/src/doc/src/reference/workspaces.md

 ### The `workspace.metadata` table

-The `workspace.metadata` table is ignored by Cargo and will not be warned about.
-This section can be used for tools that would like to store workspace configuration in `Cargo.toml`.
+The `workspace.metadata` table is ignored by Payload and will not be warned about.
+This section can be used for tools that would like to store workspace configuration in `Payload.toml`.
 For example:

 ```toml
 [workspace]